geod/w4156-boilerplate/README.md

 1. Python flask server
 2. Docker support to run locally
 3. Support to run dynamodb locally (in a docker)
+4. Integration with AWS to run a docker continuous deployment pipeline

 ## Acknowledgements